Subdural hemorrhage; Traumatic brain injury - subdural hematoma; TBI - subdural hematoma; Head injury - subdural

 Medicines that may be used depend on the type of subdural hematoma, how severe the symptoms are, and how much brain damage has occurred.
 Medicines may include:

-- Diuretics (water pills) and corticosteroids to reduce swelling
+- Diuretics (often given intravenously) and corticosteroids to reduce swelling

 - Anti-seizure medicines to control or prevent seizures

 Outlook depends on the type and location of head injury, the size of the blood collection, and how soon treatment is started.